 Once you know what your options are, it’s time to narrow down on your family’s needs.
 Here are some things to consider when looking for the right plan.

 As mentioned, kids are more likely to utilize care than the average adult.
 When choosing a plan, look past the monthly cost.
-Sometimes a family may choose a plan because the monthly costs are low, only to be disappointed when they must pay more than they expected each time they use care.
+Sometimes a family may choose a plan because the monthly costs are low, only to be disappointed when they pay more each time they use care.

-For families with young kids, consider a plan with higher monthly costs – this means you’ll experience lower costs for care and a lower amount you must pay before your plan starts helping with costs (deductible).
+For families with young kids, consider a plan with higher monthly costs.
+This means you’ll experience lower costs for care and pay a lower amount before your plan starts helping with costs (deductible).
 If you need a lot of care, this will save you money and keep your budget more consistent.

 Your pediatrician is a key partner in keeping your child healthy and happy.
 It’s worth every minute to take the time to find a pediatrician who’s a good fit with your family and whose office location and hours fit your schedule.
-If you already have a pediatrician you like, call the insurance company and have them check to make sure he or she is covered.
-Or if you’re in the market for a new pediatrician, see who the plan covers and make sure you can find someone who fits with your family.
+If you already have a pediatrician you like, call the insurance company and have them check to make sure they are covered.

 Choosing a health plan for your family is an important decision.
 It’s never a bad idea to consult an adviser, plan representative or other trusted partner to help make the decision.